 This study aims to investigate the impact of vermicompost application on the yield and processing quality of different potato varieties in Bangladesh.
 By examining the effects of varying levels of vermicompost on key agronomic and quality parameters, this research seeks to provide insights into the potential benefits of vermicompost as a soil amendment for potato cultivation.
 The findings of this study can inform agricultural practices and contribute to the development of sustainable potato production systems in Bangladesh.

 In the context of potato cultivation, several studies have demonstrated the beneficial effects of vermicompost.
-Rahmawati et al., (2022) observed that the application of vermicompost led to an increase in tuber weight and overall yield.
+For instance, Rahmawati et al., (2022) observed that the application of vermicompost increased tuber weight and overall yield of potato?.
 Porter et al., (1999) reported that organic fertilizer management, including vermicompost, resulted in higher tuber yields and improved soil conditions.
-These findings are supported by other researchers who have noted the positive impact of vermicompost on potato growth and development (Yadava et al., 2024; Mostofa et al. 2021)
+Further, researchers have also reported positive impact of vermicompost on potato growth and development in Bangladesh (Yadava et al., 2024; Mostofa et al. 2021)

 The processing quality of potatoes is another critical aspect influenced by vermicompost application.
 High dry matter content, specific gravity, and starch content are desirable traits for processing potatoes.
 Studies have shown that vermicompost can enhance these qualities, making potatoes more suitable for processing into various products (Badrunnesa et al.,2021; Ferdous et al., 2019).

-Soil health and fertility are fundamental to sustainable agriculture.
-Vermicompost has been shown to improve soil physical, chemical, and biological properties.
-It enhances soil aggregation, porosity, and water-holding capacity, which are crucial for plant growth and nutrient uptake (Chatterjee et al., 2020; Lim et al., 2015).
-The presence of beneficial microorganisms in vermicompost also contributes to soil health by suppressing plant pathogens and promoting nutrient cycling (Gazi et al., 2024; Sebayang et al. 2022).

-The use of vermicompost in potato cultivation has been explored in various studies.
-Researchers have found that vermicompost can improve soil nutrient availability, enhance microbial activity, and increase potato yields (Das and Deka, 2021; Al- Maamori et al., 2023).
-The application of vermicompost has also been shown to reduce the need for synthetic fertilizers, making it a cost-effective and environmentally friendly option for farmers (Qasim et al., 2023; Rehman et al., 2023).

 This study aims to contribute to the understanding of the potential benefits of vermicompost application in potato cultivation.
-By providing insights into the effects of vermicompost on yield and processing quality, this research can help farmers and agricultural practitioners optimize their practices for sustainable and productive potato production.
-The findings of this study have the potential to enhance food security and economic returns for potato farmers in Bangladesh and beyond.
+By providing insights into the effects of vermicompost on yield and processing quality, this research can help farmers and agricultural practitioners to optimize their practices for sustainable potato production in Bangladesh.
+The findings of this study have the potential to enhance food security and economic returns for potato farmers in Bangladesh.

 2.Materials and Methods